King Street Bridge (Melbourne): History

-The Country Roads Board (later VicRoads), under instructions from the government, prepared specifications in 1956 for a bridge to cross the Yarra River.
+The Country Roads Board, under instructions from the government, prepared specifications in 1956 for a bridge to cross the Yarra River.
 Expectations were of world-wide tenders for the design and construction of a bridge 410 ft long and 149 ft wide and having a continued elevated structure 1880 ft long and 63 ft wide over the Yarra River at King Street, together with a viaduct crossing above the Port Melbourne and St Kilda railway lines, Whiteman Street, Queensbridge Street, City Road and Hanna Street, and returning to the present level of Hanna Street (later Kings Way) near Grant Street, South Melbourne.
-Together with the construction of the Flinders Street overpass, the whole project was estimated to cost A£3.5mil.
-Seven tenderers submitted a total of 14 tenders for the work when tenders closed on 29 January 1957, and after examination by the Board's officers, the government accepted the tender of Utah Australia.
+Together with the construction of the Flinders Street overpass, the whole project was estimated to cost A£3.5&nbps;million.
+Seven organisations submitted a total of 14 tenders for the work when tenders closed on 29 January 1957, and after examination by the Board's officers, the government accepted the tender of Utah Australia.

 Contractors from Utah Australia began their operations on the site on 25 November 1957, building a temporary bridge to give access to the eventual location of the bridge's piers over the river.
 The passing of the King-street Bridge Act 1957 through the Parliament of Victoria on 18 December 1957, granted formal permission for the bridge to be built, gave the Country Roads Board powers to take ownership of relevant lands and not to inhibit the operations of the Port Melbourne and St Kilda railway lines during construction, declared the road a "public highway" once completed, and apportioned the total cost of to be borne as follows: 65% by the Victorian government, 30% by the City of Melbourne, and 5% by the City of South Melbourne.

 The King Street Bridge was designed in 1959 by Hardcastle & Richards, consulting engineers for Utah Australia, on behalf of the Country Roads Board, and constructed over the next two years.
-The substructure of the main bridge was completed in November 1959, and the east and west lanes of the low-level bridge over the Yarra were completed except for handrailing and lighting.
+The substructure of the main bridge was completed in November 1959, and the east and west lanes of the low-level bridge over the Yarra were completed except for hand-railing and lighting.

 Traffic commenced using the east and west lanes of the low-level bridge in November 1960, and on 12 April 1961, the main bridge was opened by the Premier of Victoria Henry Bolte.
-It is of a welded, steel girder concrete deck cantilever-suspended span construction with suspended spans up to approximately 100 ft long.

 Collapse

-Soon after completion, on 10 July 1962, one span collapsed under the weight of a 47-ton semi-trailer, though the weight was within the bridge limits.
+Soon after completion, on 10 July 1962, one span collapsed under the weight of a 47 ST semi-trailer, though the weight was within the bridge limits.

 The following, except for the "Reconstruction" section, is taken from the report of the Royal Commission.